 Podgorica/ Budva/ Sveti Stefan

 About four hours southeast of Dubrovnik is the capital of Montenegro, Podgorica.
-With a lot to see and do in the Balkans, Montenegro often gets left off the list; however, it would be a shame to miss because this little country is packed with nature and history and everything in between.
+With a lot to see and do in the Balkans, Montenegro often gets left off the list; however, it would be a shame to miss it because this little country is packed with nature, history, and everything in between.

 Podgorica Top Attraction: Lake Skadar

 It is a student city, so there’s a certain teeming of life and outlook you don’t get in certain places in Europe where business has become as usual.
-There is great nightlife and many underground bars and clubs where the scene will surprise you.
+There is a great nightlife scene and many underground bars and clubs where the location will surprise you.
 Food is tasty and cheap, and nature surrounds the city.

 Sofia’s Top Attraction: St. Alexander Nevski Cathedral

 Varna is Bulgaria’s second-largest city and is most renowned on the Black Sea coast.
 It is around seven hours from the capital by train to the northeast corner of the country.
 Here, you will experience the tale of two worlds.
 Where Sofia felt grey, Varna is vibrant and lively.